-- A. The Company is strongly committed to and required by state and federal law to safeguard the confidentiality of all personal information that may come to its attention.
+- A. The company is strongly committed to and required by state and federal law to safeguard the confidentiality of all personal information that may come to its attention.
 If you have access to personal information about workforce members, claimants and/or members, such as social security numbers, medical history, treatment, age or marital status, this information must be kept strictly confidential and may only be used for valid business purposes.
-This information should only be shared with those workforce members and other individuals affiliated with the Enterprise that need to know this information in order to appropriately discharge their responsibilities.
-Any disclosure of confidential information in violation of the law or this Code will result in discipline, up to and including, termination. - B. Workforce members should vigorously safeguard the Company's confidential or proprietary information.
-Confidential or proprietary information includes information that is not generally disclosed outside the Company and that may be useful or helpful to our competitors or adversaries.
-To protect this valuable confidential information from improper disclosure, follow these guidelines: - Share confidential information with others only on a needto-know basis - Any disclosure of confidential information to outsiders, other than in a normal and previously approved course of business, should be specifically approved by management and should be protected by an appropriate (usually written) understanding to maintain confidentiality - Avoid inadvertent disclosures of confidential information in conversations with suppliers, providers, agents, policyholders and/or claimants
+This information should only be shared with those workforce members and other individuals affiliated with the enterprise that need-to-know this information in order to appropriately discharge their responsibilities.
+Any disclosure of confidential information in violation of the law or this Code will result in discipline, up to and including, termination. - B. Workforce members should vigorously safeguard the company's confidential or proprietary information.
+Confidential or proprietary information includes information that is not generally disclosed outside the company and that may be useful or helpful to our competitors or adversaries.
+Any breach of this obligation to maintain the confidentiality of company information will be viewed very seriously and will result in discipline, up to and including termination of employment.
+To protect this valuable confidential information from improper disclosure, follow these guidelines: - Share confidential information with others within the enterprise only on a need-to-know basis - Any disclosure of confidential information to outsiders, other than in a normal and previously approved course of business, should be specifically approved by management and should be protected by an appropriate (usually written) understanding to maintain confidentiality - Avoid inadvertent disclosures of confidential information in conversations with suppliers, providers, agents, policyholders and/ or claimants